- Parks (A - Z)

 - Check in time is 14:00 for all accommodation.

-- Check out time is 10:00 for all accommodation.
-Check out time for campsites is 12:00.
+- Check out time is 10:00 for all accommodation units.
+Check out time for caravan and tent sites is 12:00.

 - To ensure a safe and joyful trip through our parks, kindly adhere to the Rules and Regulations as stipulated by South African National Parks.